VoR0220/eris-cli/docs/tutorials/solidity/solidity_3_solidity_language_features.md

 A `contract` has a number of fields and methods; for example, the `contract` type can have a constructor, it can inherit from other contracts, etc.

-The official tutorial has a number of simple [example contracts](https://github.com/ethereum/wiki/wiki/Solidity-Tutorial#simple-example) in it.
-Recently the Solidity designers have added `interface contracts`.
-These contracts allow functions to be abstract (have no body).
-Technically it has been possible to use "interface-ish" contracts before, but it has not been possible to make them truly abstract until now.
+The official tutorial has a number of simple [example contracts](http://solidity.readthedocs.io/en/latest/solidity-by-example.html) in it.

-As I write this (2015-04-14) they haven't implemented all the features (as per the [story](https://www.pivotaltracker.com/story/show/88344782)), but it's practically good to go.

-Here is an example.
+Here is an example of an interface contract.
 It is a simple interface with only one function in it.

 ```javascript
 contract Depositor {